 - Secrecy

 Teamwork.
 Toyota uses teams in most of its business areas.
-One of the company’s principles is that the synergy of teamwork leads to greater capabilities and success in the automotive industry.
-This part of the corporate culture emphasizes the involvement of employees in their respective teams.
+One of the company’s principles is that the constructive collaboration of teamwork leads to greater capabilities and success in the automotive industry.
+This part of the work culture emphasizes the involvement of employees in their respective teams.
 To ensure that teamwork is properly integrated in the organizational culture, every Toyota employee goes through a teambuilding training program.
+Through this emphasis on teamwork, the company culture aligns with job design and human resource development in Toyota’s operations management.

 Continuous Improvement through Learning.
 Toyota’s organizational culture facilitates the development of the firm as a learning organization.
 A learning organization utilizes information gained through the activities of individual workers to develop policies and programs for better results.
-Toyota’s corporate culture highlights learning as a way of developing solutions to problems.
-In this way, the automotive company continuously improves processes and output to fulfill its corporate mission and vision statements, with the support of its organizational culture.
+The company’s business culture highlights learning as a way of developing solutions to problems, such as problems in vehicle manufacturing, people’s mobility, and the transportation sector.
+In this way, improvements in business processes and outputs fulfill Toyota’s vision statement and mission statement with the support of this organizational culture.

 Quality.
 Quality is at the heart of Toyota’s organizational culture.
-The success of the company is typically attributed to its ability to provide high quality automobiles.
-To effectively integrate quality in its corporate culture, the firm uses Principle #5 of The Toyota Way, which says, “build a culture of stopping to fix problems, to get quality right the first time.”
-The Toyota Way is a set of principles that defines the business approaches used in the company.
+The success of the company is typically attributed to its ability to provide high-quality automobiles.
+To effectively integrate quality in its work culture, the firm uses the principles of The Toyota Way, which emphasizes quality in solving problems.
+These principles define the business management approaches used in the automotive company.
+This quality factor in the business culture translates to quality in human resource management, worker behaviors, and organizational outputs, such as cars.
+Thus, the competitive advantages noted in the SWOT analysis of Toyota are partly dependent on this quality-focused characteristic of the corporate culture.

 Secrecy.
 Toyota’s organizational culture has a considerable degree of secrecy.
-However, the level of secrecy has declined in recent years following the reorganization of the company in 2013.
-Before 2013, information about problems encountered in the workplace must go through the firm’s headquarters in Toyota City, Japan.
-However, following the reorganization, the company’s organizational culture now does not emphasize secrecy as much.
-For example, problems encountered in US plants are now disseminated, analyzed, and solved within the North American business unit of Toyota.
+However, the level of secrecy has declined through the years, especially after the automaker’s reorganization in 2013.
+In the old company culture, information about problems encountered in the workplace must go through the firm’s headquarters in Japan.
+Today, the company’s organizational culture does not emphasize secrecy as much.
+For example, many of the problems encountered in manufacturing plants in the U.S. are now disseminated, analyzed, and solved within the North America business unit of Toyota.

-The characteristics of Toyota’s organizational culture enable the company to continue growing.
-Innovation is based on continuous improvement through learning.
-Quality improvement and problem solving are achieved through the activities of work teams.
-However, the secrecy feature of Toyota’s corporate culture presents possible drawbacks because it reduces organizational flexibility in rapid problem solving.
+The characteristics of Toyota’s organizational culture enable the business to continue growing.
+The company’s innovation capabilities are based on continuous improvement through learning.
+Quality improvement and problem-solving effectiveness in the automotive business are achieved through the activities of work teams and individual employees.
+These cultural traits ensure human resource support for strategies addressing external factors linked to the opportunities and threats described in the PESTLE/PESTEL analysis of Toyota.
+However, secrecy in Toyota’s business culture presents drawbacks because it reduces organizational flexibility in rapid problem-solving endeavors.

 References